Export ChatGPT Code Blocks to Markdown

 ChatCache exports ChatGPT conversations to Markdown with code blocks wrapped in standard triple-backtick fences and the correct language identifier preserved - ```python, ```javascript, and so on.
 The output is valid CommonMark Markdown that renders with syntax highlighting in GitHub, VS Code, Obsidian, and any other editor that supports fenced code blocks.

-What code formatting looks like in the Markdown export
+What the fenced code block looks like in the export

-When ChatGPT produces a code block, ChatCache exports it using standard fenced code block syntax:
+When ChatGPT produces a code block, ChatCache exports it using standard Markdown fenced code block syntax.
+Here is what a Python block looks like in the raw .md file:

-Inline code snippets are exported as backtick-wrapped text.
-Both forms render with syntax highlighting in any Markdown editor that supports fenced code blocks — which includes GitHub, GitLab, VS Code, Obsidian, Typora, and most documentation platforms.
+Inline code is handled separately.
+When ChatGPT uses backtick-wrapped inline code - like mentioning a function name os.path.join() in a sentence - ChatCache exports it as backtick-wrapped inline code in the Markdown.
+Both forms render correctly in any editor that supports fenced code blocks - GitHub, GitLab, VS Code, Obsidian, Typora, and most documentation platforms.

 How to export ChatGPT code to Markdown with ChatCache